tinaM17/tinaM17/README.md

 - 👋 Hi, I’m @tinaM17
 - 👀 I’m interested in Coding,Full Stack Web Development,Machine Learning
-- 🌱 I’m currently learning MCA from Heritage Institute of Technology,Kolkata
+- 🌱 I’m currently pursing MCA from Heritage Institute of Technology,Kolkata

 <!---
 tinaM17/tinaM17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.